perfectmak/events-tracking-api/README.md

 # Github Event Tracking API

 A REST API built with Node.js to keep track of githhub events, their actors and repositories and allow querying based on events, actors and their events streaks.
+The purpose of this project is to show a Clean Architecture way of building framework agnostic APIs in node.js

 ## How to Run
 Ensure you have npm(>= 8.14.0) installed, then run: